 This balance means that you will learn how to pick your battles mindfully.
-Determining what and what not to fight about is not easy.
+Determining what not to fight about is not easy.
 But the following suggestions can help so that you can be well on your way to getting your life back.

 Do not beat yourself up when you feel frustrated during or after the split.
 Divorce is a messy business that can still make you feel anxious years later.